autumntrail/term-deposit-subscription/data_sheet.md

 The [Bank Marketing Dataset](https://archive.ics.uci.edu/dataset/222/bank+marketing) was created to predict the likelihood of customers subscribing to a term deposit based on various customer and marketing campaign-related factors.
 It was designed to help banks and financial institutions better target potential customers by improving the effectiveness of marketing campaigns.

-#### Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?
+#### Who created the dataset and on behalf of which entity?
 Who funded the creation of the dataset?

 It was first introduced by a team from the University of Minho in Portugal, led by Paulo Cortez and Sérgio Moro, as part of academic research.
 The work is detailed in the paper titled "A Data-Driven Approach to Predict the Success of Bank Telemarketing."
 The dataset was made available for educational and research purposes.

 ## Composition

-#### What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?
+#### What do the instances that comprise the dataset represent?

 The instances in the dataset represent individual customers of a Portuguese bank who were targeted by a marketing campaign aimed at promoting the bank’s term deposit product.
 Each instance includes various attributes related to the customer’s demographics, financial situation, and interactions with the marketing campaign.